• Skip to primary navigation

 Can I use chipotle powder instead of liquid smoke?

-Yes, chipotle powder offers both smokiness and a spicy kick, which is ideal for adding depth to your dishes.
+Yes, chipotle powder offers both smokiness and a spicy kick, which is ideal for improving your dishes.

 Is Worcestershire sauce a good alternative for liquid smoke?